Memory layout and NumPy#

 NumPy addresses these issues by providing an array type that reserves consecutive chunks of memory and allows the user to transparently map data onto this memory, either using C-style ordering (default) or Fortran-style ordering (optional).
 NumPy also ensures that operations between arrays of different orderings are executed correctly (although it is best to avoid this).
 NumPy has long established itself as the de facto standard for array types in Python.
 Indeed, many other libraries have adopted the NumPy syntax and conventions to ensure their data types interoperate seamlessly with NumPy.

-Recently, an associated NumPy paper was published in Nature, which is quite rare for a software library and demonstrates how fundamental NumPy has become to any science that relies on data processing.
-Most of these operations are implemented by calling natively into accelerated BLAS/LAPACK functions.
+A NumPy paper was published in Nature, which is quite rare for a software library and illustrates how fundamental NumPy has become in data-driven science.
+Many of these operations are implemented by calling highly optimised BLAS/LAPACK routines.

 BLAS and LAPACK#